Samsung/veles/docs/source/manualrst_veles_workflow_creation.rst

 .. image:: _static/abstract_workflow2.png

-Finally, we create MyNewSuperUnit, link it with Loader and with MyNewUnit, transmit attributes from Repeater and MyNewUnit and link MyNewSuperUnit with Repeater.
+Finally, create MyNewSuperUnit, link it with Loader and with MyNewUnit, propagates attributes from Repeater and MyNewUnit and links MyNewSuperUnit with Repeater.

 .. code-block:: python